zyndagj/reproducible_python/docs/05-pytest.rst

 -------------------------------------

 For times like this where you want to run a test across multiple values, you can import pytest and utilize the `pytest.mark.parametrize <https://docs.pytest.org/en/stable/parametrize.html>`_ to sweep across a list of values.

+   *Note: The decorator function is spelled parametrize, not parameterize.
+Your brain may unconsciously auto-correct that.*

 .. literalinclude:: assets/tests/test_summarize.py
    :language: python